brianwangora/phase-1-project/README.md

 2. Click on any of the span tags which will make a GET request to the API and display the data listed in `section#driverInfo` and `section#driverStats`.

 3. Rate a driver out of 10 and this rating will be displayed in `section#driverStats`.
-Meaning that you have created new information in the API.
+Meaning that you have created new information in the API using POST.

-4.
+4. Comment about the driver's career performance and this comment be displayed in `section#driverStats`.
+The User should also be able to delete their comment.

+5. Remove the rating given earlier and delete it from the API using DELETE.

+6. Update the number of race starts a driver has after a grand prix weekend using PATCH/PUT